carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - `Encryption at Rest (Client Side)` — client encrypt and decrypt the data before sending and after receiving data from S3.
 - `Encryption in Transit` — encrypting network traffic (between client and S3) using SSL/TLS.
-- `Encryption at Rest (Server Side)` — Encrypting the data which is stored.
-Can be achieved by:
+- `Encryption at Rest (Server Side)` — By default, Amazon S3 encrypts your objects before saving them on disks in AWS data centers and then decrypts the objects when you download them.
+All new object uploads to Amazon S3 are automatically encrypted at no additional cost and with no impact on performance.
+  - Types:
-  - `SSE-S3`: S3 Managed Keys (SSE-S3), AWS Managed Keys.
+    - `SSE-S3` (Default encryption): S3 Managed Keys (SSE-S3), AWS Managed Keys.
     - `SSE-KMS`: AWS Key Management Service (SSE-KMS) AWS & you manage keys together.
     - `SSE-C`: Customer provided keys — give AWS you own keys that you manage.
+  - If you require your data uploads to be encrypted, use the header `x-amz-server-side-encryption` to encrypt the object using specific configuration, for example `"s3:x-amz-server-side-encryption": "AES256"`
-- To meet PCI-DSS or HIPAA compliance, encrypt S3 using SSE-C and Client Side Encryption.
+- To meet PCI-DSS or HIPAA compliance, encrypt S3 using SSE-C + Client Side Encryption.

 #### S3 Versioning